 The Cane Corso breed originates from Rome, from a group of molossoid dogs.
 The other name for Cane Corso is Italian Mastiff.
 The breed was on the verge of extinction twice: the first time during World War II and the second time in the late 1900s.

 These dogs are smaller in stature and more muscular than their Mastiff cousins, and their average lifespan is up to 12 years.
 Cane Corsos were originally used as guard and companion dogs, as well as in authorized state law enforcement agencies.
 Today, they are first-class family members – great with children, very loyal and active.

 Cane Corsos come in two colors: black and brown and may have tiger stripes all over the body.
 Their ears and tail can be cropped.
 Ears in these dogs should be checked and cleaned regularly because they are prone to ear infections.
-As for combing and grooming, they are very easy to maintain because their hair is short.

 Although Cane Corsos are generally healthy dogs, they can have certain health issues.
 Below you can see a list of health issues that are common in this breed.
 This doesn’t mean they will certainly occur in every Corso, but it’s important to be aware of them if you have opted for this breed.